untra/untra.github.io/philosophy.md

 CAP theorem applies to just about every database, document store or at-rest state.
 This ties into _there is no right way to do software engineering_; the tools you decide to use cannot always be golden hammers, and a good software engineer will know to study the nuances of their resources.

 ### Sorting takes O(n log n) , sorted search takes O (log n)
 This nuance is important to remember.
-What is easier, getting organized or staying organized? if you have a sorted list or a binary search tree, you can have very efficient log n access if you perform reasonable maintenance to keep your index sorted.
+What is easier, getting organized or staying organized?
+If you have a sorted list or a binary search tree, you can have very efficient log n access if you perform reasonable maintenance to keep your index sorted.
 Becoming organized takes a lot of effort, but staying organized takes far less.

+### You cannot change what you cannot first measure.
+Performance should always take second place to function.
+If it worked at all is a prerequisite to working efficiently.
+But improvement first requires measurement.
+That's why every great training montage starts with a weigh-in on a scale.

 ### _"Premature optimization is the root of all evil."_
 \- Donald Knuth